Home / Mica Regulation

 Application preparation

-LegalBison has already formulated the backbone of a successful application and is ready to provide you with a suitable set of documents and all the necessary guidance to ensure that your project receives the MiCA authorization in a seamless, hassle-free fashion.
+LegalBison has already formulated the backbone of a successful application and is ready to provide you with a suitable set of documents and all the necessary guidance to ensure that your project receives the MiCA authorisation in a seamless, hassle-free fashion.

 STAGE 2